strimzi/strimzi.github.io/_posts/2021-01-08-consumer-tuning.md

 A more robust course of action, away from consumer configuration, is to set up your consumer client application to commit offsets after _all_ processing has been performed and messages have been consumed.
 To do this, you can introduce calls to the Kafka `commitSync` and `commitAsync` APIs, which commit specified offsets for topics and partitions to Kafka.

-`commitSync`
+* **`commitSync`**
-: The `commitSync` API will not poll for new messages until the last offset in a message batch is committed.
+The `commitSync` API will not poll for new messages until the last offset in a message batch is committed.
 This can affect throughput and latency, but you can configure the consumer to commit less frequently.

-`commitAsync`
+* **`commitAsync`**
-: The `commitAsync` API does not wait for the broker to respond to a commit request.
+The `commitAsync` API does not wait for the broker to respond to a commit request.
 The `commitAsync` API has lower latency than the `commitSync` API, but risks creating duplicates when rebalancing.

 A common approach is to capitalize on the benefits of using both APIs, so the lower latency `commitAsync` API is used by default, but the `commitSync` API takes over before shutting the consumer down or rebalancing to safeguard the final commit.